oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd02.md

 The OpenC2 Response is a message sent from an entity as the result of a command.
 Response messages provide acknowledgement, status, results from a query, or other information as requested from the issuer of the command.
 Response messages are solicited and correspond to a command.

 ### 2.3.1 Response Structure
-{Editor's Note - TBSL - This section be included in a future iteration (probably iteration 3) prior to submitting for Committee Specification.}
+> Editor's Note - TBSL - This section be included in a future iteration (probably iteration 3) prior to submitting for Committee Specification.

 # 3 OpenC2 Property Tables